TDM Installation and Initial Configuration

 TDM Deployment

-• If you use Cassandra as Fabric’s system DB, you must edit the SEQ_CACHE_INTERFACE Global and update its value to DB_CASSANDRA.
+• If you use Cassandra as the Fabric system DB, you must edit the SEQ_CACHE_INTERFACE Global and update its value to DB_CASSANDRA.

-• Perform the following step in order to use the PostgreSQL DB as the Fabric system DB:
+• Perform the following step to use the PostgreSQL DB as the Fabric system DB:

 • Open Fabric’s config.ini file and edit the [system_db] section’s attributes, including the SYSTEM_DB_DATABASE attribute, to be aligned with the POSTGRESQL_ADMIN DB interface.